 A thorough evaluation must first be completed before moving forward with any kind of sedation, as the individual must be in good general overall health.
 It is important that our dentists know the types of medications a person is taking to ensure that it does not negatively interact with sedation.

-IV sedation is recommended for patients with severe anxiety or have experienced dental trauma in the past.
+IV sedation is recommended for patients with severe anxiety or who have experienced dental trauma in the past.
 It’s also a good option for those who need to undergo a more time-consuming procedure.
 After the sedative enters the bloodstream, you’ll still be awake, but you likely won’t have any memory of the treatment.

 The answer to this is ultimately based on the type of sedation you receive.
 With nitrous oxide, it is known as laughing gas, so you may find certain aspects of your visit funnier than they actually are.
 You might also experience a slight tingling sensation in your arms and legs and become fully relaxed and euphoric.